-Coatings are usually a very thin layers of materials supported by a substrate.
-Anything laid on top of a substrate is a coating, this includes waxes, lacquer/acryllic/enamel paints, and other type of material coated on a substrate.
+Coatings are usually very thin layers of materials supported by a substrate.
+Anything laid on top of a substrate is a coating, this includes waxes, lacquer/acrylic/enamel paints, and other types of material coated on a substrate.

 Wanna read the full list of things that ceramic coating can benefit you? check out this ceramic coating benefits article

 Hardness is the resistance of a solid material to deformity when a compressive force is applied.
 Certain materials (e.g. metals) are harder than others (e.g. plastics).
 Macroscopic hardness is generally characterised by strong intermolecular bonds, but the behaviors of solid materials under force is much more complex; therefore, there are different measurements of hardness:

 - indentation hardness